junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 Matt knew the boy was watching him.
 Among all the men and women moving here and there, the boy fixated his gaze on him.
 The look had a weight of its own, a natural curiosity and a quiet attraction.
 Somehow, knowing that, made Matt unsettled.

-He heard Sami let go of his mother's hand, his small shoes stepping on the wet earth, squelching the mud, heading his direction.
+He heard Sami let go of his mother's hand, his small shoes stepping on the wet earth, squelching the mud, heading in his direction.

 The boy stopped a few steps away.
 His heartbeat was faster than usual for a six-year-old, but not by much.

-Matt tilted his head toward him, angling his fact behind the sunglasses to seem as if he were meeting his eyes.
+Matt tilted his head toward him, angling his face behind the sunglasses to seem as if he were meeting his eyes.

 "You can't see," the boy said bluntly.